andrew/ultimate-awesome/README.md

 - [awesome-statml](https://github.com/statmlben/awesome-statml) - This repository contains a list of awesome literature in statistics and machine learning.
 - [awesome-semantic-textual-similarity](https://github.com/superbrucejia/awesome-semantic-textual-similarity) - Awesome Semantic Textual Similarity: a curated list of Semantic Textual Similarity in Large Language Models and NLP.
 - [awesome-geo](https://github.com/tentenco/awesome-geo) - Everything you need to know about Generative engine optimisation (GEO) & AI SEO.
 DOMINATE AI SEARCH RESULTS Future-proof your business with expert Generative Engine Optimization (GEO).
 Get discovered by ChatGPT, Gemini, and other AI platforms when your customers ask questions.
+- [awesome-free-apis](https://github.com/ThanhNguyxn/awesome-free-apis) - A curated collection of awesome free APIs for developers.
+Open source and community-driven.
 - [awesome-tezos](https://github.com/TheTezosCommunity/awesome-tezos) - A curated list of Tezos Ecosystem dApps, tools, and communities.
 - [awesome-few-shot-learning](https://github.com/tongoy/awesome-few-shot-learning) - A list of awesome few-shot learning resources.
 - [event-vision-index](https://github.com/tub-rip/event-vision-index) - 🔥 Overview of Event-based Vision Research at TUB-RIP lab.
 Repositories organized by topics.